Magnet programs & CTE pathways

 Students who do not reside in the attendance zone for these schools may enter the lottery for potential placement in these specific programs:

-Northern High School: Agriculture, Food, and Natural Resources
+Northern High School: Agriscience and Natural Resources

 Northern High School: Fire Academy and Public Safety

-Northern High School: Hospitality and Tourism
+Northern High School: Culinary Arts

 Nothern High School Automotive

-Jordan High School: Agriscience
+Jordan High School: Agriscience and Natural Resources

 Hillside High School: Business and Finance Academy